Eloy, Arizona

 Eloy is a city in Pinal County, Arizona, United States, approximately 50 mi northwest of Tucson and about 65 mi southeast of Phoenix.
-According to the U.S. Census estimates in 2019, the population of the city is 19,625.
+According to the 2020 census, the population of the city is 15,635.

 History

-In 1880, as tracks were being laid for the Southern Pacific Railroad, a small number of boxcars were used as a camp for railroad workers.
+In 1880, as tracks were being laid for the Southern Pacific Railroad's Sunset Route, a small number of boxcars were used as a camp for railroad workers.
 It was discovered that cotton could be grown in the area's climate.
-In 1902, the Southern Pacific Railroad named the area train stop Eloy, an acronym for East Line Of Yuma.
-Alternately, there is a legend that the area was initially called Eloi, after a railroad employee looked around at the barren desert and said, "Eloi, Eloi, lama sabachthani?"
+In 1902, the Southern Pacific Railroad named the area train stop Eloy, an acronym for "East Line Of Yuma".
+Alternately, there is a legend that the area was initially called "Eloi", after a railroad employee looked around at the barren desert and said, "Eloi, Eloi, lama sabachthani?"
 (Aramaic and Hebrew for "My God, my God, why hast thou forsaken me?").
-A town called Cotton City was established in 1918, but in 1919 the newly established post office rejected that name in favor of Eloy.
+A town called Cotton City was established in 1918.
+In 1919, the newly established post office rejected that name in favor of Eloy.
 As part of Pinal County, the city incorporated in 1949.